dipankardas011/dipankardas-portfolio/content/diary/Oct23.md

 description = "Let's talk about my October 2023"
 +++

+# Date 2023-10-31
+* ksctl logger seperation and fixed the e2e tests with new core changes
+* dsa problem
+* open source contrib in CNCF TAG Green
+* eBPF coding

 # Date 2023-10-30
 * ksctl migration of existing code to the new logger
 * got upgrade for my personal phone